OpenNebula/CDTI_one-AIOps/README.md

 # One-AI Ops - Software Prototype

-One-AI Ops interacts with OpenNebula in order to provoid intelligent workload forecasting to optimize the provisioning and deployment of geographically distributed edge/cloud infrastructures and applications.
+One-AI Ops interacts with OpenNebula in order to provide intelligent workload forecasting to optimize the provisioning and deployment of geographically distributed edge/cloud infrastructures and applications.

 ## Requirements